 3 Wishes Fairy Festival

 The Fairy festival takes place at Mount Edgcumbe Country Park.
 Set within 800 acres of ancient Cornish countryside, in an area of oustanding natural beauty.
 For 3 days and nights there live music, performances and workshops which are all free once inside.
-One of the the highlights is the Mermaids & Pirates Ball!
-Plus a Fairy world record attempt on the solstice!
-Just bring, wings, wands and a tutu! 🙂
+The daily theme on Saturday 16th is Unicorns.
+There will be free unicorn horn making workshops, and real unicorns at the festival! 🙂

 Location: Glynde Place, Lewes, East Sussex